sofia-sch24/Data-Journalism-Final-Project/README.md

 ![stranger things](https://github.com/sofia-sch24/Data-Journalism-Final-Project/blob/1170c86030592872232ecae3cde28c478d2c1a7a/stranger%20things%20hours.png)

 To find this, I created a filter of TV shows containing the term Stranger Things.
 Then I added the amount of hours from column M, and got an answer of **1893100000 hours**.
-What is surprising is how Stranger Things is a top 10 show only among english audiences.
-The show didn't even make it to the top 10 list for non-english TV shows.

 How I got this answer: add filter and used the formula in H2 which is =FILTER(A2:G41, D2:D41 = "Stranger Things")

 ## Story Pitch and Sources

+What intrigues me when it comes to this dataset is how I am able to compare trends among genre popularity and differences among shows/movies viewed in English and Non-English languages.
+I would like to interview both English and Non-English audiences to see if there are cultural differences that guide genre viewing.
+I'm curious to see whether the people I interview watch the TV shows and movies that are currently in the top 10 list on Netflix.
+I hope to compare these responses between English and Non-English speaking audiences.
+I would also try to gather a wide array of people to conduct interviews/surveys based on age, gender, and ethnicity.

+I chose these questions because they give an overall glimpse into popular movies and genres among English and Non-English languages.
+The findings from Stranger Things did surprise me a bit because I actually believed that Squid Game was the most watched show and not Stranger Things.

 ## Data Visualization